Kristin Cavallari Cutting ‘Toxicity’ From Life And Focusing On Herself Amid Divorce From Jay Cutler

 Kristin Cavallari said she is cutting “toxicity” from her life and focusing on herself amid her divorce from Jay Cutler in an interview with Us Weekly.

-The Very Cavallari star told the publication that she plans to use the extra hours she has in the day to better herself, be the best mom possible, and continue to grow her fashion brand Uncommon James.
+The Very Cavallari star explained to the publication that she plans to use the extra hours she has in the day to better herself, be the best mom possible, and continue to grow her fashion brand Uncommon James.

 Kristin told the publication that in the past she struggled with a mentality that was too focused on what she wanted to be doing the following year or the year after that.